-It has been said that milia gets worse because of sun exposure.
-Habit like not wearing sunscreen, not avoiding the sun, not wearing any protective gear to shield the skin from sun’s rays these aggravate the milia.
-Not only will it make the milia tougher to get rid of, it will also increase* the likelihood of it coming back.
+It has been said that milia get worse because of sun exposure.
+A habit like not wearing sunscreen, not avoiding the sun, not wearing any protective gear to shield the skin from sun’s rays these aggravate the milia.
+Not only will it make the milia tougher to get rid of, but it will also increase the likelihood of it coming back.

 How Long does it Take for it to Go Away?

 Milia in children naturally go away within a few weeks.
 For adults, it can take longer.
 The milia normally go away on their own, but there will be a few that are quite stubborn.
 This then requires a trip to a dermatologist to have them removed.